Sutherland Elementary School

 Emergency Procedures

-Dinwiddie County Public Schools has established plans for emergencies such as fire, illness and violent or threatening behavior.
-Plans and complete procedures are on file in the school office and students are informed of them at the beginning of each school year.
+Dinwiddie County Public Schools have established plans for emergencies such as fire, illness and violent or threatening behavior.
+Plans and complete procedures are on file in the school office and students are informed of them throughout each school year.
 In addition, Sutherland Elementary School has a Crisis Management Team and the entire staff receives training in crisis management annually.
 If for some reason students need to be transported to another school, Sutherland students will be taken to Midway Elementary School.

-Should your child notice a condition that appears threatening to them, he/she should tell the nearest staff member so that appropriate action may be taken to insure the safety of all students.
+Should your child notice a condition that appears threatening to them, he/she should tell the nearest staff member so that appropriate action may be taken to ensure the safety of all students.

 When necessary, the building will be evacuated and the proper authorities notified.
 A buzzer alarm is sounded to signal emergencies that require evacuation.
-To insure that evacuation occurs in an orderly fashion, the procedure is practiced regularly with the staff and children.
-Some emergencies such as tornados require moving the children to a safe location inside the hall corridors.
+To ensure that evacuation occurs in an orderly fashion, the procedure is practiced regularly with the staff and children.
+Some emergencies such as tornadoes require moving the children to a safe location inside the hall corridors.
 When this is necessary, a tornado code will be repeatedly announced over the public address system and a coded alarm will be sounded.
 Another type of emergency that we face is the possibility of an unwanted intruder.
-In such cases we will secure all children in their classroom and lock all doors until the crisis is resolved.
+In such cases we will secure all children in a safe location within the building and lock all doors until the crisis is resolved.
+No visitors will be permitted to enter during the crisis.

 Back to Table of Contents